TheCl3m/PortableArcade/docs/index.md

  Our steering wheel has two potentiometers and a button.
 Following our will of keeping the modularity present we are going to follow  the same logic as the joystick controller.
  The potentiometer inside our wheel will be encoded as the joystick but only in the axis X. Following a mathematical conversion we are able to have the same values as the joystick(between 0-1023).

-The lever has also a potentiometer but instead of having some values in the axis-Y, which is not really helpful in car games we are going to model our level as two buttons.
+The lever has also a potentiometer but instead of having some values in the Y-axis, which is not really helpful in car racing games we are going to model our level as two buttons, one for the acceleration and the other one to brake or reverse gear.
 If the lever is up: BTN A is HIGH, if the lever is down: BTN B is HIGH
 The button inside the lever is coded as before.